crownhero/infrastructure-as-a-code/README.md

+Deploy.py for 3-Tier Application Deployment

+Overview:
-The deploy.py file contains aws cdk to deploy a 3-tier application. using aws amplify to host the frontend, an ec2 instance for the backend and aws rds using mysql as the engine.
+The deploy.py script contains AWS CDK code to facilitate the deployment of a 3-tier application.
+This application comprises an Amplify frontend, an EC2 instance serving as the backend, and an AWS RDS MySQL database.

+Setup Environment:
-Setup environment: ensure you have the necessary Python dependencies installed.
-If not, you can install them using pip:
+Before proceeding with deployment, ensure that the required Python dependencies are installed.
+If not, use pip to install them:

 pip install aws-cdk.core aws-cdk.aws-amplify aws-cdk.aws-ec2 aws-cdk.aws-rds

-To deploy the application run: cdk deploy, this command will create a VPC, RDS MySQL database, EC2 instance for the backend, and an Amplify frontend linked to your GitHub repository
+Deployment Process:
+To initiate the deployment process, execute the following command:

+cdk deploy

+This command automates the creation of the following components:

+Virtual Private Cloud (VPC): Hosting environment for the application's components.
+AWS RDS MySQL Database: Storage for application data.
+EC2 Instance: Backend logic implementation.
+Amplify Frontend: Linked to the specified GitHub repository.